 The collaborative team of THE COLORADO includes John Luther Adams, William Brittelle, Paola Prestini, Sarah Kirkland Snider and Shara Worden as composers; Sylvestre Campe, David Sarno, and myself as filmmakers; Mustafa Ziyalan as lyricist, and the historian and conservationist William deBuys as the general advisor of the project.
 His book Salt Dreams: Land and Water in low-down California is one of the main inspirations of this project.

-At it’s completion, THE COLORADO will stand alone as a documentary film intended for broadcasting and theatrical release.
-There will also be a live versions of THE COLORADO, where the film component will be integral to the concert performances.
+THE COLORADO stands alone as a documentary film intended for broadcasting and theatrical release.
+There is also a live traveling version of THE COLORADO, where the film component is integral to the concert performances.

-The project will also be accompanied by a study guide, designed for secondary and higher education.
+The project is also accompanied by a study guide, designed for secondary and higher education.
 Once exposed to a holistic history of the Colorado River Basin, students will be guided to develop their own projects, exploring different regions.
-My former colleague from Columbia University, Michael Preston, is now the Director of Blended Learning at New York City Department of Education.
-He is the education advisor of this project.